 It includes a wide range of technologies including wireless sensor networks, mobile data acquisition, mobile signature analysis, cooperative distributed peer-to-peer ad hoc networking and processing also classifiable as local cloud/fog computing and grid computing, dew computing, mobile edge computing, cloudlet, distributed data storage and retrieval, autonomic self-healing networks, remote cloud services, augmented reality, the Internet of Things and more.

-How has Edge Computing modernized the technology?
+How has Edge Computing modernized technology?

-It has introduced the concept of using gateway servers, cloudlets, fog nodes, and microdata centers,”all of which are highly advanced and sophisticated technologies to augment the benefits of Edge Computing.
+It has introduced the concept of using gateway servers, cloudlets, fog nodes, and microdata centers ”all of which are highly advanced and sophisticated technologies to augment the benefits of Edge Computing.

-Why does companies use Edge Computing technologies?
+Why do companies use Edge Computing technologies?

 What is the difference in data processing between Edge Computing and a typical Cloud environment?

 In Edge Computing, data is processed near the data source or at the edge of the network while in a typical Cloud environment, data processing happens in a centralized data storage location.